LeQua2024/lequa2024.github.io/index.md

 Register you and your team for participating to LeQua 2024 by filling this [form](https://forms.gle/1U8g9fP5qzzpF5TJ6).
 (Please fill one form per team.
 There may be more than one team per institution, but a person can be a member of one LeQua 2024 team only.)

 For a description of the [1st edition of this data challenge](https://lequa2022.github.io/), which took place in 2022, you are welcome to download one of the following papers:
 * Andrea Esuli, Alejandro Moreo, Fabrizio Sebastiani: [LeQua@CLEF2022: Learning to Quantify](https://link.springer.com/chapter/10.1007/978-3-030-99739-7_47).
-Proceedings of the 44th European Conference on Information Retrieval (ECIR 2022), Stavanger, NO, pp. 374-381: a concise description of the data challenge published before the submissions came in, and which thus focuses only on the setup of the data challenge and does not discuss the results and the submitting systems;
+Proceedings of the 44th European Conference on Information Retrieval (ECIR 2022), Stavanger, NO, pp. 374-381.
+This is a concise description of the data challenge published before the submissions came in, and which thus focuses only on the setup of the data challenge and does not discuss the results and the submitting systems;
 * Andrea Esuli, Alejandro Moreo, Fabrizio Sebastiani, Gianluca Sperduti: [A Concise Overview of LeQua@CLEF 2022: Learning to Quantify](https://link.springer.com/chapter/10.1007/978-3-031-13643-6_23).
-Proceedings of the 13th Conference and Labs of the Evaluation Forum (CLEF 2022), Bologna, IT, pp. 362-381: as the one above, but published after the submissions came in, which means it also discusses the results and the submitting systems;
+Proceedings of the 13th Conference and Labs of the Evaluation Forum (CLEF 2022), Bologna, IT, pp. 362-381.
+This is as the one above, but published after the submissions came in, which means it also discusses the results and the submitting systems;
 * Andrea Esuli, Alejandro Moreo, Fabrizio Sebastiani, Gianluca Sperduti: [A Detailed Overview of LeQua@CLEF 2022: Learning to Quantify](https://ceur-ws.org/Vol-3180/paper-146.pdf).
-Working Notes of the 13th Conference and Labs of the Evaluation Forum (CLEF 2022), Bologna, IT, pp. 1849-1868: as the one above, but much more detailed.
+Working Notes of the 13th Conference and Labs of the Evaluation Forum (CLEF 2022), Bologna, IT, pp. 1849-1868.
+This is as the one above, but much more detailed.

 If you are interested in research on learning to quantify, you might want to check
 * a [2023 book](https://link.springer.com/book/10.1007/978-3-031-20467-8) (published open-access by Springer Nature) on learning to quantify, by Andrea Esuli, Alessandro Fabris, Alejandro Moreo, and Fabrizio Sebastiani